-2. A 79-year tradition of beautiful wildlife art.
+2. A 73-year tradition of beautiful wildlife art.
 The Migratory Bird stamp is a beautiful collectible and a great artistic tradition.
 Since 1949, the design of each year’s duck stamp has been chosen in an open art contest.
-The 2018 stamp, showing a pair of Mallards, was painted by Bob Hautman, a veteran of the contest who has won it twice before (see a gallery of all stamps back to 1934).
+The 2022 stamp, showing a pair of Redheads, was painted by James Hautman, a veteran of the contest who now has six wins to his name (see a gallery of all stamps back to 1934).

 3. A bargain at $25.
 Ninety-eight cents of each dollar spent on a stamp goes directly to land conservation for the National Wildlife Refuge System.
 This $25 purchase is perhaps the single simplest thing you can do to support a legacy of wetland and grassland conservation for birds.

 4. It’s much more than ducks.
 Waterfowl hunters have long been the main supporters for the program—the stamps are a requirement for anyone 16 or older who wants to hunt.
 But the funds benefit scores of other bird species, including shorebirds, herons, raptors, and songbirds, not to mention reptiles, amphibians, fish, butterflies, native plants, and more.
-(See a full history of how the Duck Stamp helped save North American waterfowl in this illustrated Bird Academy feature.)
+(See a full illustrated history of how the Duck Stamp helped save North American waterfowl, from Bird Academy.)

 5. Save wetlands; save grasslands.
 Since 1958, the U.S. Fish and Wildlife Service has used stamp revenues to protect “waterfowl production areas”—over 3 million acres—within the critical Prairie Pothole Region.
 The same program also protects declining prairie-nesting birds in the face of increasing loss of grasslands.
 As a result, refuges are among the best places to find grassland specialties such as Bobolinks, Grasshopper Sparrows, Clay-colored Sparrows, Sedge Wrens, and others.

 6. The benefits are gorgeous.
 Some of the most diverse and wildlife-rich refuges across the Lower 48 have been acquired with stamp funds.
-Check out this map—chances are there’s a wildlife refuge near you that has benefited:
+Chances are there’s a wildlife refuge near you that has benefited.

 7. It’s your free pass to refuges.
 A migratory bird stamp is a free pass for an entire year to all refuges that charge for admission—so your $25 could even save you money.